Saloni (actress): Early life and career

 Born in Hyderabad, Sindh, she started her film career in 1964 with the film Ghaddar, starring Mohammad Ali and Sudhir.

 She acted in both Punjabi and Urdu films.
 Chan Makhna, Dil Da Jani, Sajan Piyara and Phannay Khan were among her popular films.
 She starred alongside prominent heroes like Waheed Murad, Yousuf Khan, Ejaz Durrani and Akmal Khan.
 Her last film was Amir tay Gharib in 1979.

 In the early 1970s, she married Bari Malik, the owner of Bari Film Studios.
-Saloni was the second wife of Bari Malik and stepmother of Khurram Bari, one of the owners of Bari Studios on Multan Road.
+Saloni was the second wife of Bari Malik and stepmother of Khurram Bari, one of the owners of Bari Studios on Multan Road in Lahore.
 After a few years of marriage, she announced her retirement from films and left the film industry in 1979.
 Along with her husband, she moved to Dubai and returned to Pakistan five years prior to her death.

 Death

 Saloni was visiting her daughter in Karachi, when she died of liver failure there on 15 October 2010.
 She was laid to rest at Thai Pind, near Firdous Market, Gulberg, Lahore.
-A few years later on 22 December 2015, her husband, Bari Malik also died in Lahore at the age of 97.
+A few years later on 22 December 2015, her husband, Bari Malik, also died in Lahore at the age of 97.